-LC-type connectors have a squarish duplex configuration.
-Installation of this Small Form Factor (SFF) connector is quick for rapid repair of replacement needs.
+- LC connectors: LC-type connectors have a squarish duplex configuration.
+Installation of this small form factor (SFF) connector is quick for rapid repair of replacement needs.

 Outside of computer networking, optical fiber is sometimes used in home theater systems.
 "Toslink" is a standardized optical fiber connector system for digital connections for sound bars, receivers, gaming systems and similar components in home setups.

 Connectors and cables go hand-in-hand to connect everything from computers to business telecommunication systems to home theaters.
 There is a different type connector for every type of cable: coaxial, Ethernet and USB.
 Pairing the right connectors with the right cables will make sure your network runs smoothly.
 Ready to build find cable and connectors for your project?
 Download The Home Depot Mobile App to locate products to the exact aisle and bay and to buy from the inventory.